fmaste/Haskell/doc/extension/MultiParamTypeClasses.md

 >
 > [Type Classes with Functional Dependencies, Mark P. Jones, In Proceedings of the 9th European Symposium on Programming, ESOP 2000, Berlin, Germany, March 2000, Springer-Verlag LNCS 1782](https://web.cecs.pdx.edu/~mpj/pubs/fundeps.html).

-Naive use of MPTCs may result in ambiguity, so functional dependencies were developed as a method of resolving that ambiguity, declaring that some subset of the parameters is sufficient to determine the values of the others.

-appropriate types of value are used in a particular context

 IMO Multi-parameter type classes are [not a good idea since type families arrived](https://wiki.haskell.org/Functional_dependencies_vs._type_families).
 One of the intended uses of this extension was to generalize list abstractions and concepts to monads and those are possible, at least now, without this extension (See Monoid, Semigroup, etc).

 ```haskell